Shannon Hoover, Band, Bass, Jazz Clinician

 Nik Hope, Drums

 Nicholas Hope was born in High Point, NC, and graduated from T.W.
 Andrews High School.
 While in high school he earned a scholarship to the Greensboro Music Academy, and then was the first recipient of the John Coltrane Scholarship, which he used to study music at Appalachian State University.
 At ASU, Nik’s primary teacher was noted drummer Rick Dilling.
 After graduating college, Nik focused on his professional playing career and toured internationally for five years.
-He now lives in Asheville, and is a member of the bands Empire Strikes Brass, The Horse You Rode In On, and The Chuck Lichtenberger Collective.
-He is also the “house drummer” for the Wednesday Night R&B Jam at The Salvage Station.
+He now lives in Asheville, and is a member of the bands Empire Strikes Brass, The Horse You Rode In On, The Chuck Lichtenberger Collective, and Below The Bassline.

 Tyler Housholder, Hand Drums

 Tyler Housholder was born in Charlotte North Carolina, and his interest in music has been honed through a diverse education of traditional and Western Percussion.
 He majored in Percussion Performance at Northwest School of the Arts in Charlotte, NC, where he developed a foundation in Jazz and Concert Percussion.
 After being exposed to traditional West African drumming, his interest shifted to djembe and other traditional hand percussion.
 He moved to Brooklyn in 2002 and studied with master drummers including Mamady Keïta, Michael Markus and M’Bemba Bangoura.
 While in New York he played and recorded with many bands including Riddim’ Nation, Shae Fiol, Judah Tribe and is a founding member of The Broadcast.